 What will I study?

-The Finance major covers three key areas: capital markets and financial institutions; investments and financial planning; and corporate finance.
+The Finance major covers three key areas:

 Most of your major subjects will be in your final year, along with the remainder of your electives and breadth subjects.

-Some of our students use breadth to explore creative interests or topics they have always been curious about.
-Others used breadth to improve their career prospects by complementing their major with a language, communication skills or business expertise.
+Use breadth to explore creative interests or topics you have always been curious about; or complement your finance major and career development with a language, communication skills or technological expertise.

 Sample course plan

 View some sample course plans to help you select subjects that will meet the requirements for this major.

 Explore the subjects you could choose as part of this major.